s3igo/dotfiles/README.md

 > **Note**
 > By default it contains my configuration for [git](config/mac/HOME/.config/git/config.op), [ssh](config/mac/HOME/.ssh/config), etc., so please rewrite it accordingly.

+## Design philosophy

+This repository is organized according to the following principles.

+- **Simple**
+    This keeps the code base of the script small and provides an effective management with a simple functionality.
+This also helps to reduce maintenance costs.
+- **Portable**
+    The configuration is portable and can be used on any machine.
+In particular, the focus is on ease of use inside a Docker container.
+- **Small**
+    To minimize dependencies, only carefully selected packages are used.

 ## Requirements

 Intended for installation on Mac or Linux.